vipul2802/o365hq.com/content/services/Cloud Phone System and PSTN Calling - Initial Setup.md

 ### Prerequisites

-You must have Office 365 tenant with Cloud PBX and PSTN licenses
+You must have Microsoft 365 tenant with Cloud PBX and PSTN licenses

 ### Results

-Working modern calling service based on Office 365
+Working modern calling service based on Microsoft 365